oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1698016](https://bugzilla.redhat.com/1698016) **remove cockpit-machines-ovirt dependency**

-   cockpit-machines-ovirt has been deprecated in 4.3 with bug #1698014.

-Dropping from ovirt-host dependencies and from RHV-H image.
+   cockpit-machines-ovirt has been deprecated in Red Hat Virtualization version 4.3 (reference bug #1698014), and has been removed from the ovirt-host dependencies and from the RHV-H image.

 #### VDSM

  - [BZ 1703840](https://bugzilla.redhat.com/1703840) **drop vdsm-hook-macspoof**

-   MAC spoof hook has been dropped.
-If someone still depend of ifacemacspoof hook, they can find and fix the vnic

-profiles using a script similar to the one provided in  https://gerrit.ovirt.org/#/c/94613/ commit message.
+   The vdsm-hook-macspoof has been dropped from the VDSM code.
+If you still require the ifacemacspoof hook, you can find and fix the vnic profiles using a script similar to the one provided in the https://gerrit.ovirt.org/#/c/94613/ commit message.

 #### oVirt Engine

- - [BZ 1732437](https://bugzilla.redhat.com/1732437) **Remove direct kernel/initrd booting from oVirt Engine**

-   The linux boot parameters, including direct kernel, initrd and custom kernel parameters are removed within this bug from the WEB-UI.
-It is deprecated from ansible and REST-API to support older versions.

  - [BZ 1753889](https://bugzilla.redhat.com/1753889) **[v3 REST API] Remove v3 API support**